ilya-kavalenka/RECSEN/docs/introduction.md

 ### Sample Protocol 5

 Let us add another type of subscription to market news to the protocol.
-News subscription is independent from the symbol snapshot subscription, both workflows may overlap in time and are to be handled in parallel.
-[SampleProtocol_5.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/Language/SampleProtocol_5.rs?raw=true) introduces four base synthetic message types SymbolRequest, SymbolResponse, NewsRequest, NewsResponse and derives all the other symbol and news message types from them.
+News subscription is separate from the symbol snapshot subscription, both workflows may overlap in time and are to be handled independently.
+[SampleProtocol_5.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/docs/SampleProtocols/SampleProtocol_5.rs?raw=true) introduces four base synthetic message types SymbolRequest, SymbolResponse, NewsRequest, NewsResponse and derives all the other symbol and news message types from them.
 A derived message includes all the fields of its base message and is compatible with the base message.
 Message type subclassing is used to group message types for common referencing and processing.

 ```
 message SymbolRequest;